cornellshakh/signal-ai/README.md

     cd <repository_directory>
     ```

-2. Run the setup script using uv to create the virtual environment and sync dependencies:
+2. Run the setup script to create a virtual environment and install the required dependencies:

     ```bash
     ./scripts/setup.sh